lshzndx/metabase/docs/users-guide/04-asking-questions.md

 ![Multiple groupings](./images/notebook/summarize-timeseries-breakout.png)

 Some grouping columns will give you the option of choosing how big or small to make the groupings.
-So for example, if you've picked a Date column to group by, you can click on the words `by month` to change the grouping to day, week, hour, quarter, year, etc. If you're grouping by a numeric column, like age, Metabase will automatically "bin" the results, so you'll see your metric grouped in age brackets, like 0–10, 11–20, 21–30, etc. Just like with dates, you can click on the current binning option to change it to a specific number of bins.
+So for example, if you've picked a Date column to group by, you can click on the words `by month` to change the grouping to day, week, hour, quarter, year, etc. If you're grouping by a numeric column, like age, VLink will automatically "bin" the results, so you'll see your metric grouped in age brackets, like 0–10, 11–20, 21–30, etc. Just like with dates, you can click on the current binning option to change it to a specific number of bins.
 It's not currently possible to choose your own ranges for bins, though.

 ![Multiple groupings](./images/notebook/histogram-bins.png)